coilysiren/eco-mods-public/Mods/UserCode/MinesQuarries/README.md

 ## Mines and Quarries

-Mines are Quarries are a sustainable, if resouce and calorie intensive, way to setup a continuous mining operation.
+Mines are Quarries are a sustainable, if resource and calorie intensive, way to setup a continuous mining operation.
 No longer will you have to continuously mine further and further away from your claim in order to get more limestone and gold.
 You can place a mine or quarry down, and harvest those recipes infinitely.
 Don't jump on this too quickly though, using these objects in non-ideal ways could very well end up making you profit negative in the long run...

 ### Copyright